harryshouldice1/School_District_Analysis/README.md

 * The charter school saw no significant change
 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 The passing rate for Thomas High School increased.
 Performance rankings significantly decreased for Thomas High school.
 Ninth Graders at Thomas High School have had their grades replaced with a NaN.
+Passing percentages changed.